Chance-Constrained Correlated Equilibria for Robust Noncooperative Coordination: Solution geometry and sensitivity analysis

 \subsection{Information benefit: $\sigma$--sensitivity analysis}

-While the previous subsection distinguishes structural and information driven bottlenecks qualitatively, it does not quantify the benefit of reducing a given uncertainty source.
-We now quantify the value of reducing uncertainty by analyzing how the optimal system outcome changes with respect to the uncertainty levels $\sigma_i$.
-The following result characterizes the marginal benefit of reducing agent-level uncertainty.
+While the previous subsection qualitatively interprets how nominal game structure and uncertainty contribute to active constraints, it does not quantify the benefit of reducing uncertainty.
+We now analyze how the optimal system outcome changes with respect to the uncertainty levels $\sigma_i$.

-\begin{theorem}[$\sigma$--sensitivity] Let $J^\star_{\sys}(\sigma)$ denote the optimal system cost of the CC-CE coordination problem for a fixed confidence level $\alpha$, and let $\lambda_c^\star$ denote the optimal dual variable associated with constraint $c$.
-Then,
+\begin{proposition}[Local $\sigma$--sensitivity] Let $J^\star_{\sys}(\sigma)$ denote the optimal system cost of the CC-CE coordination problem for a fixed confidence level $\alpha$, and let $\lambda_c^\star$ denote the optimal dual variable associated with constraint $c$.
+Then, locally around a parameter regime with fixed active constraints,